 Sculpting with Light

-The residency, 'Sculpting with Light: Medieval and Modern Cosmology' will confront human attempts to grasp and master the structure and meaning of the universe.
-Inspired by Durham’s resources, from illuminated medieval manuscripts to the DiRac2-Super-Computer, I will investigate the world of medieval cosmology from Aristotle to Dante, via Islamic astronomy, in conjunction with the cutting edge of modern galaxy modelling and soft matter physics and material-flow.
+The residency, 'Sculpting with Light: Medieval and Modern Cosmology' confronts human attempts to grasp and master the structure and meaning of the universe.
+Inspired by Durham’s resources, from illuminated medieval manuscripts to the DiRac2-Super-Computer, I am investigating the world of medieval cosmology from Aristotle to Dante, via Islamic astronomy, in conjunction with the cutting edge of modern galaxy modelling and soft matter physics and material-flow.

-Key themes of medieval and modern cosmology will be explored within the project.
+I am exploring key themes of medieval and modern cosmology within the project.
 The central importance of light to the universe in both periods, the notion of power and movement within the heavens, the importance of geometry in establishing sense of place, and ideas about unity and complexity, order and disorder, structure and entropy.
 Medieval and modern cosmologies have very different premises, but an underlying interest in order, mathematical explanation, and a powerful sense of the incredible scale of the universe.

-I will also be working in collaboration with the University of Sunderland, National Glass Centre.
-Members of the Ordered Universe will be working with Dr Cate Watkinson and Dr Colin Rennie, of the Department of Glass and Ceramics, and their undergraduate and postgraduate students.
+I am also be working in collaboration with the University of Sunderland, National Glass Centre, Dr Cate Watkinson and Dr Colin Rennie, of the Department of Glass and Ceramics, and their undergraduate and postgraduate students.
 A film of the project, titled 'Through a Glass Darkly', will be made by film-maker Alan Fentiman.